seb-dataworks/AzFunctionsASADemo/README.md

 # Azure Functions to Azure Stream Analytics samples
 Sample code on how to connect Azure Stream Analytics with Azure Functions.

+Currently two samples:
+- InfluxDbWriter: Write event data schemaless to an InfluxDB time series database
+- MySqlWriter: Insert events into a MySQL database.
+Schema needs to be adhered to in the ASA statement

 The samples are working for their scenario but are meant only as starting points.
 They have not been tested for scalability and are not safe-guared against all possible exceptions.
 Please be aware of this before using this code in anything near production.

 # Data flow